Hot Thai Kitchen

 Sauce

-For descriptions of all these sauces, see this video
+For descriptions of all these sauces, see blog post above.

 Instructions

-- Heat 1 tablespoon (15 ml) of the oil in a wok or a large non-stick sauté pan over high heat.
-When hot, add all of the protein and toss just until fully cooked.
+4. Heat 1 tablespoon (15 ml) of the oil in a well-seasoned wok or a large cast iron skillet over high heat (you want a well-seasoned pans as the noodles will stick otherwise).
+When hot, add all of the protein and spread them out into a single layer.
+Let the meat sear until browned on the underside, then toss until they're fully cooked.
 Remove from the pan and set aside.

-- From this step onward, I recommend cooking 1 portion at a time for best result: Add 1½ tablespoon (22 ml) oil and the garlic to the wok and sauté over medium high heat until the smallest bits of garlic starts to turn colour.
+5. From this step onward, I recommend cooking 1 portion at a time for best result: In the same wok, with the heat still off, add 1½ tablespoon (22 ml) oil and 1 portion of the garlic and turn the heat on to medium-high; stir until the smallest bits of garlic starts to turn golden.

-- Add 1 portion of rice noodles, 1 portion of the sauce mixture, and 2 teaspoon of sugar.
+8. Add 1 portion of rice noodles, 1 portion of the sauce mixture, and 2 teaspoon of sugar.
 Turn the heat up to high and toss to coat the noodles evenly in the sauce.
-To prevent noodles from breaking, push the noodles
+Be aware not to let your spatula cut the noodles.

 Note: Cooking 1 portion at a time is a bit more work, but it is well worth it.
 If there are too many noodles piled in the wok, it'll trap a lot of steam which can overcook the noodles.
 It'll also prevent the noodles from charring, which adds an iconic toasty flavour.